srija-cyber/Tastely-MEAN-Stack/README.md

 🤖 AI Chatbot

-Integrated with JotPom AI to provide interactive recipe and cooking suggestions.
+Nia is Integrated with JotForm AI to provide interactive recipe and cooking suggestions.

 📊 Dashboard